griddb/python_client/README.md

 Main differences to [the old Python Client](https://github.com/griddb/griddb_client) are as follows:
 - Put and get row data without C-based methods defined for each data-type
+- Array type for GridDB is available
+- Connectivity for Pandas library
 - Error handling, date and time handling

 ## Operating environment